Victoria, Princess Royal: Increasing isolation

 With the outbreak of the Prussian constitutional conflict, the opposition between liberals and conservatives in Berlin reached its peak.
 Suspected of supporting parliamentarians against William I, the Crown Prince and his wife were subjected to harsh criticism.
 The trip that the couple made to the Mediterranean in October 1862 aboard Queen Victoria's yacht served as a pretext for conservatives to accuse Frederick of abandoning his father in a time of great political tension.
-They also emphasised the fact that the Crown Prince traveled aboard a foreign vessel escorted by an English warship.
+They also emphasised the fact that the crown prince travelled aboard a foreign vessel escorted by an English warship.

 Following the announcement of the engagement between Victoria's brother the Prince of Wales and Princess Alexandra of Denmark, daughter of the future King Christian IX and representative of a rival Prussian state, Victoria's position in the Berlin court was further weakened.
 The German public was of the opinion that the Crown Princess was responsible for encouraging the union between Denmark and the United Kingdom.

 Frederick caused an incident when he openly criticised the policy of his father and Bismarck.
-During the official visit to Danzig, the Crown Prince publicly rejected an order issued by Bismarck on 1 June 1863 that allowed the Prussian authorities to prohibit the publication of a newspaper whose content was considered inappropriate.
+During the official visit to Danzig, the crown prince publicly rejected an order issued by Bismarck on 1 June 1863 that allowed the Prussian authorities to prohibit the publication of a newspaper whose content was considered inappropriate.
 Enraged by the speech of his son, William I accused him of disobedience and threatened to suspend him from his military duties and even to exclude him from the succession to the throne.
 In conservative circles, which demanded exemplary punishment, few joined the voices of Prince Charles, the king's younger brother, and General Edwin von Manteuffel, who believed that Frederick should be tried in a court-martial.

 Naturally, Victoria was not immune to these criticisms from conservatives.
 In fact, many suspected that she was behind the words of the heir's speech in Danzig.